 Everything you need to know about the First Home Super Saver Scheme

-How FHSS works
+How the FHSS scheme works

 Eligibility criteria

-• You haven't previously used the FHSS scheme.
+- Not have previously used the FHSS scheme.

 Tax considerations